BestHackathon/AiDojoBE/README.md

 ## Usage

-1. Sign up for an account on AiDojo or log in if you already have an account.
+1. Log in into your account on AiDojo.
 2. Explore different subjects and topics available on the platform.
-3. Create flashcards for the topics you want to study.
-4. Use the flashcards for learning and review.
-5. Explore the lecture summarization feature to get concise summaries of educational materials.
+3. Choose from a variety of available interactive learning methods.
-6. Track your progress and adjust your learning strategy accordingly.
+4. Track your progress and adjust your learning strategy accordingly.
-7. Engage in interactive quizzes to reinforce your learning.
+5. Engage in interactive quizzes to reinforce your learning.
-8. Collaborate with peers by sharing flashcards and studying together.

 ## Contributing